ruijiuchen/analyze_iq_sc/README.md

-# Quick guide of Analyze_iq_sc
+# Quick Guide for Analyze_iq_sc
+1. Download the Code:
-1. Download the code from github with command:
+Clone the code repository from GitHub using the following command:

    	    git clone  https://github.com/ruijiuchen/Analyze_iq_sc.git

+This command will download the source code to your local machine.

+2. Install Dependencies:
+Navigate to the downloaded code directory:

+	 cd Analyze_iq_sc

-2. Use the following command to install the dependencies listed in the "requirements.txt" file:
+Install the dependencies listed in the "requirements.txt" file using the following command:

        pip install -r requirements.txt